-Investments consisted of the following at June 30, 2019 and 2018:
+Investments consisted of the following at June 30, 2020 and 2019:

-2019 2018
+2020 2019

 Unrestricted:

-Money Market Funds \$ 365 \$ 412
+Money Market Funds \$ - \$ 365

+Cash 218 -

-Total - Unrestricted 365 412
+Total - Unrestricted 218 365

 Restricted for Debt Service:

-U.S. Treasury obligations (maturing within one year) 22,329 67,394
+U.S. Treasury obligations (maturing within one year) - 22,329

-U.S. Treasury obligations (maturing after one year) - 21,513

-Total - Restricted 22,329 88,907
+Total - Restricted - 22,329

-Total Investments including cash equivalents 22,694 89,319
+Total Investments including cash and cash equivalents 218 22,694

-Less: amounts reported as cash equivalents (see Note 4) (365) (412)
+Less: amounts reported as cash and cash equivalents (see Note 4) (218) (365)

-Total - Investments \$ 22,329 \$ 88,907
+Total - Investments \$ - \$ 22,329

-^{} Net of market value adjustment for Forward Supply Contract
+Net of market value adjustment for Forward Supply Contract

 FSC categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure fair value of the assets.
 Level 1 inputs are quoted prices in an active market for identical assets; Level 2 inputs are significant other observable inputs; and Level 3 inputs are significant unobservable inputs.
-FSC had the following recurring fair measurement as of June 30, 2019 and 2018:
+FSC had the following recurring fair measurement as of June 30, 2019: